Get support in person or via a remote appointment

 A confidential advocate through the Violence Prevention & Advocacy Program is able to provide caring, empowering support to students.
 With an advocate, you can explore your rights, options, and resources, and all decisions to pursue next steps will be entirely up to you.

-Make an appointment now by calling 425-352-3851 or emailing email@example.com.
+Make an appointment now by calling 425-352-3851 or emailing firstname.lastname@example.org.
 To protect your privacy, email is best used to simply schedule appointments, without including too much detail.
-The Violence Prevention & Advocacy program takes confidentiality seriously, and while access to the email account is limited to the advocate, email is not always a secure form of communication.
+The Violence Prevention & Advocacy program takes confidentiality seriously, and while access to the email account is limited to program staff, email is not always a secure form of communication.

 What to expect

 After calling or emailing, you can typically be scheduled to meet with an advocate within the next one or two business days.
 We try to meet in person whenever possible, as most students find that to be the most supportive.

 The first appointment

 You'll meet with the advocate in a private office on the UWB campus.
 You can tell the advocate as much or as little as you'd like.
 There's nothing in particular that you need to bring with you, but if you have documents or notes that you'd like to refer to, you're welcome to bring them along.

 The goal of advocacy is to help you explore your needs and goals, and then work alongside you to help you achieve them.
 As a result, advocacy looks different for every person.
 You can meet with an advocate once or on an ongoing basis, and they can offer support and resources in the following areas.